-FI conducts supervision of undertakings that have received authorisation from FI to conduct business on the financial market.
+FI supervises the firms that received authorisation from FI to conduct business on the financial market.

-Swedish insurance companies are active in other countries, and foreign companies are active on the Swedish market.
-The supervision of insurance companies with operations in several countries is conducted through supervisory colleges.
-These colleges are groups of representatives from the supervisory authorities in the countries where the insurance company is active.
+Many Swedish Insurance undertakings are active in other countries, and many foreign firms are active on the Swedish market.
+These operations often occur through insurance groups, which consist of several insurance undertakings with joint owners.
+In order to supervise insurance groups with operations in several EU countries, we work in supervisory colleges.
+Representatives from the supervisory authorities in the countries where the insurance group in question is active belong to the supervisory colleges.
 Work in the colleges is governed by cooperation agreements between the countries' authorities.

-FI chairs five colleges as the home country authority and participates in another six colleges.
+FI chairs four colleges as the homeland authority and participates in another six colleges.